mmiranda222/.statsuite/content/changelog/_index.md

 Major changes:

 - [dotstatsuite-data-explorer#98](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/98) **Download data in Excel** from the .Stat Data Explorer data views.<br>
-This first version of the Excel download feature allows the users to download their current filtered and customised data view into an Excel table.
+This first version of the Excel download feature allows the users to download their current filtered and customised data view into an Excel table (.xlsx extension format).
 It is triggered from the visualisation page's drop-down "Download" option (in addition to the .csv formats and in both table and chart views).<br>
 It includes the layout of the table view, but not yet the colors in the table (to be done with [#171](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/171)).<br>
 Attributes in flags and footnotes are also included in the downloaded Excel file, as internal links into a second sheet with exactly the same layout, but without any of the values and with flags in the cells instead of the values.
 - [dotstatsuite-data-explorer#8](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/8) **Attributes in footnotes can be displayed at the always highest possible level in the .Stat DE data table**.<br>